 At peak times, we can get very busy with many concurrent employer events on campus.
 (Birchall 2020b) Please be patient and persistent if we do not reply immediately.
 Unfortunately, we are not always able to respond to everyone because our students, staff and space are all finite resources.
 We give priority to employers that have already given their time and expertise to our community.

 We are working hard to improve the employability of students because while having a Computer Science is necessary for some jobs, it is not sufficient.
-(Aaron 2013; Shadbolt 2016; Fincher and Finlay 2016; Fincher, Finlay, and Davies 2017) Over the last decade we have been successful in more than doubling the number of our students going on year long placements in industry.
+(Anonymous 2013; Shadbolt 2016; Fincher and Finlay 2016; Fincher, Finlay, and Davies 2017) Over the last decade we have been successful in more than doubling the number of our students going on year long placements in industry.
 This is a win-win-win situtation for:

 - Students: benefit from a broader education, and develop social and non-cognitive skills that can be challenging to teach and learn in a purely academic environment.
 This is known as the winning personality (Vries and Rentfrow 2016).

 - Employers: placements are a cost-effective way for employers to recruit (and retain) graduate talent